AS/NZS 3008.1.1:2025 — What Changed and How to Run a 2025-Compliant Calculation

-This article explains what changed in the 2025 edition, why legacy desktop tools struggle to keep up with standard updates, and how you can run a 2025-compliant cable sizing calculation right now.
+This article explains what changed in the 2025 edition, how tools adopt standard updates at different paces, and how you can run a 2025-compliant cable sizing calculation right now.
+For a feature-by-feature breakdown, see our ECalPro vs jCalc comparison.

 What Changed in the 2025 Edition